Andrzej Ziemiański: Biography

 From 2010, Ziemiański writes a blog regarding railways, which was awarded the first prize by the Social Media, Poland, in the category of Corporate Blog.

+He has also written several mainstream novel, such as Miecz Orientu, which was published in episodes in the Twórczość magazine.
+The novel was later published as a whole in 2006.

 Since 2010, the author teaches Creative Writing at the Faculty of Journalism at University of Wroclaw.

 Ziemiański's novels and short stories were translated into Czech, Slovak and Russian language.